Jamf-Concepts/presentations/2024 - JNUC - Cloud With a Chance of Jamf/README.md

 # JNUC 2024 - Cloud With a Chance of Jamf

-Links from our JNUC 2024 talk "Cloud With a Chance of Jamf".
+Links from Ben Toms's JNUC 2024 talk "Cloud With a Chance of Jamf".

 # History
 - [JNUC 2019 - datajar.mobi: A story of Jamf and…](https://macmule.com/2020/01/05/datajar-mobi-a-story-of-jamf-and/)